-- (1) Application by Claimant. - (A) Individual Claimant.
-An application by a claimant who is an individual must be accompanied by a copy of a valid photo identification issued by a government agency, such as a driver's license or a passport. - (B) Artificial Entity.
-An application by a claimant that is a corporation, partnership, limited liability company, or other artificial entity must be accompanied by documentation showing authority to make the application, such as articles of incorporation, board meeting minutes, or other documentation. - (2) Application by Legal Representative.
+(1) Application by Claimant.

+(A) Individual Claimant.
+An application by a claimant who is an individual must be accompanied by a copy of a valid photo identification issued by a government agency, such as a driver's license or a passport.

+(B) Artificial Entity.
+An application by a claimant that is a corporation, partnership, limited liability company, or other artificial entity must be accompanied by documentation showing authority to make the application, such as articles of incorporation, board meeting minutes, or other documentation.

+(2) Application by Legal Representative.
 An application by a claimant's legal representative, including a funds locator, must be accompanied by an original, notarized power of attorney that clearly authorizes the representative to act on behalf of the claimant.
 If the claimant is deceased, an application must be accompanied by a certified copy of a letter of administration, probated will, or other document that clearly authorizes the representative to file the application on behalf of the claimant's estate.

-UNITED STATES BANKRUPTCY COURT LOCAL BANKRUPTCY RULES DISTRICT OF HAWAII Amended August 1, 2013

-- (3) Application by Successor in Interest.
-An application by a party asserted to be the successor in interest to the original claimant must be accompanied by documentation that clearly establishes a right to payment of the unclaimed funds. - (4) Address.
-The application must state the claimant's address at the time the claim was made and provide either documentation identifying the claimant as having resided or conducted business at that address at the time, or a declaration to that effect. - (c) Competing Applications.
+(3) Application by Successor in Interest.
+An application by a party asserted to be the successor in interest to the original claimant must be accompanied by documentation that clearly establishes a right to payment of the unclaimed funds.

+(4) Address.
+The application must state the claimant's address at the time the claim was made and provide either documentation identifying the claimant as having resided or conducted business at that address at the time, or a declaration to that effect.

+(c) Competing Applications.
 If there are competing applications for the same unclaimed funds, payment will be made to the original claimant over a representative asserting to be the claimant's legal representative.
-If there is more than one party claiming to be the claimant's legal representative, the earliest application will be given priority, unless the court orders otherwise. - (d) Service on United States Attorney.
+If there is more than one party claiming to be the claimant's legal representative, the earliest application will be given priority, unless the court orders otherwise.

+(d) Service on United States Attorney.
 An additional copy of the application for unclaimed funds must be sent to the Office of the United States Attorney, District of Hawaii.
-Unless the court orders otherwise, disbursement of any unclaimed funds requires a statement of no objection by the United States Attorney. - (e) Payment.
+Unless the court orders otherwise, disbursement of any unclaimed funds requires a statement of no objection by the United States Attorney.

+(e) Payment.
 If the application is made by the claimant's legal representative, the clerk will make the check payable to the claimant but will send the payment to the applicant's address.

-• Application for Unclaimed Funds [hib\3011-1]

 LBR 3015-1.
-Chapter 13 - Plan.
+Chapter 13 Plan

-- (a) Form Plan.
-Unless the court orders otherwise, a plan filed in a chapter 13 case must substantially conform to the local form plan (Chapter 13 Plan [hib\3015-1]).
-The language of the form plan may not be altered.
-The debtor may propose additional or different plan provisions only by setting them out in the "Additional Provisions" section of the plan. - (b) Dismissal Upon Failure to File Plan.
+(a) Form Plan.
+Unless the court orders otherwise, a plan filed in a chapter 13 case must substantially conform to the local form plan (Chapter 13 Plan).
+The form plan's text and order of presenting information may not be altered.
+The debtor may propose additional or different plan provisions only by setting them out in the "Nonstandard Plan Provisions" section of the plan.

+(b) Dismissal Upon Failure to File Plan.
 If a plan is not filed with a chapter 13 petition or prior to an order converting the case to chapter 13, the clerk is authorized to issue an order to satisfy the deficiency.
 The order may include a notice that failure to file the plan within 14 days may result in dismissal of the case without further notice, unless on or before the deadline the court enters an order extending the time to file the plan.
 An order dismissing the case under this provision may include a 180-day bar to refiling a subsequent petition as authorized by § 109(g)(1).